misiektoja/spotify_monitor/docs/usage.md

 spotify_monitor --config-file spotify_monitor.conf
 ```

 The setup wizard asks whether to persist its target.
-This lets local installations start with `spotify_monitor` and lets Docker Compose start with `docker compose up`.
+This lets local installations start with `spotify_monitor` and lets Docker Compose start with `docker compose up --no-log-prefix`.

 If you use cookie authentication and have not saved `SP_DC_COOKIE`, the `-u` fallback supplies it for one run: